danielarinze/NHS-Dig-data/README.md

 # NHS-Dig-data
-This code was written in fulfillment of the NHS Dig Data Career Challenge
+This code was written in fulfillment of the NHS Dig Data Career Challenge.
+The IDE used for this project is VsCode utilising the python language.